binary-husky/hmp2g/README.md

 Author: Fu Qingxu, CASIA

 # Introduction
 Hybrid Multi-agent Playground (HMP) is an experimental framework designed for RL researchers.
-Unlike any other framework which only isolates the TASKs from the framework, HMP also separates the ALGORITHMs from the framework to achieve excellent compatibility.
+Unlike any other framework which only isolates the environments from the framework, HMP also separates the ALGORITHMs from the framework to achieve excellent compatibility.

-Any algorithm, from the most straightforward script-AI to sophisticated RL learner, is abstracted into a module inside ./Algorithm/*.
+Any algorithm, from the most straightforward script-AI to sophisticated RL learner, is abstracted into a module inside ```Algorithm/*```.

 We also put effect to interface all kinds of multi-agent environments, including gym, SMAC, air combat, et.al.